Crochet a Beautiful Farmhouse Blanket

 - the two stitches are repeated to the end of the row;

 - it is very easy to learn and implement for your blanket.

 Are you familiar with double crochet (DC) stitch?
 This pattern uses a slightly modified version of it called extended double crochet (EDC).

 What is Extended Double Crochet Stitch?

-The first thing to remember, you start extended double crochet stitch the same way you’ll do simple double crochet.
-It is a little taller than normal double crochet which will give your easy crochet blanket some interesting texture.
+The first thing to remember, start an extended double crochet stitch the same way you’ll do simple double crochet.
+It is a little taller than normal double crochet which will give your creation some interesting texture.